 When asked about his favorite part of living at Collington, Robert cited his four pillars: the people, the staff, the campus and the resident autonomy.
 They’ve met all kinds of people with tremendous backgrounds who are very interesting and involved, and they really like the friendly staff.
 The 125-acre campus is spread out and housing choices include apartments, cottages and villas.
 Robert also loves the wide range of activities, and the freedom residents have to generate ideas and run programs themselves with assistance from Collington.

 In fact, when Robert and another resident heard that residents used to race model boats at Collington, they began their search and located six of the model boats in different places on campus.
 The Resident Association provided some available funds to use while restoring the old radio-controlled boats.
-Along with other volunteers, they are working on five of the boats now, tuning them up and testing them in the lake.
-Together, they hope to reinstate the annual sailing regatta again soon.
 “That’s the kind of autonomy and support that you have here, when you have an interest in something you like, you can just do it,” Robert said.